 Chesterfield Borough Council already makes a large amount of information available to its citizens in an open and friendly way.
 Information can be obtained through its website, leaflets and many other publications.
-The Council wants Chesterfield's residents to have access to all the information they need in order that they can become involved in the Council's work.
+The council wants Chesterfield's residents to have access to all the information they need so that they can become involved in the council's work.

 Our Publication Scheme has been approved by the Information Commissioner, who is responsible for promoting good practice and ensuring compliance with Freedom of Information and Data Protection laws.

-The document says what information will be published as a matter of course, the manner in which that information is published and if there is a charge for receiving that information.
+The scheme lists the information that will be published as a matter of course, the manner in which that information is published and if there is a charge for receiving that information.

 How to request information

-Submit a request information under the Freedom of Information Act online
+Submit a request information under the Freedom of Information Act online, or write to:

 Freedom of Information Officer